DeFunis v. Odegaard: Lower courts

 The court's opinion reflected heavily on the Supreme Court's 1954 ruling on Brown v.
-Board of Education when it began ruling and so the injunction was filed.
-The Supreme Court of Washington had strong opinions on the case, with Justice Hale going as far to say, "Preferential treatment under the guise of 'affirmative action' is the imposition of one form of racial discrimination in place of another.
+Board of Education when it began ruling, and so the injunction was filed.
+The Supreme Court of Washington had strong opinions on the case, with Justice Hale going as far as to say, "Preferential treatment under the guise of 'affirmative action' is the imposition of one form of racial discrimination in place of another.
 The questions that must be asked in this regard are: must an individual sacrifice his right to be judged on his own merit by accepting discrimination based solely on the color of his skin?
 How can we achieve the goal of equal opportunity for all if, in the process, we deny equal opportunity to some?"
-Justice Hunter concurred "The majority supports a laudable purpose — to enable students of certain minority races to enter the University of Washington School of Law in order that ultimately there will be a greater representation of practicing lawyers of those races in the legal profession — with which purpose I do not disagree.
+Justice Hunter concurred: "The majority supports a laudable purpose — to enable students of certain minority races to enter the University of Washington School of Law in order that ultimately there will be a greater representation of practicing lawyers of those races in the legal profession — with which purpose I do not disagree.
 This must not be accomplished, however, by clear and willful discrimination against students of other races as the Admissions Committee of the University of Washington School of Law has done in this case by denying admission to the respondent, Marco DeFunis, Jr, to this school, as found by the trial court and amply supported by the record."